Shaptic/sep-39/README.md

 A reference implementation of the in-draft SEP-39, [here](https://github.com/stellar/stellar-protocol/pull/1090).
-It is accurate up to commit [0ad251d](https://github.com/stellar/stellar-protocol/pull/1090/commits/0ad251d19330f8b035f9da232fb20e444f2e2209] on the pull request.
+It is accurate up to commit [1afb31e8](https://github.com/stellar/stellar-protocol/pull/1090/commits/1afb31e88b3379a38a156e2b200d9e2c5ecc5708) on the standard's pull request.

 To build and run the code: